 Introduction to the Computer: Can't tell your hardware from your software or your mouse from your monitor?
 Beginners can learn about the parts of computers and the Windows operating system – the basics needed to start using a computer.
 This class is for those with very limited or no experience with computers.
 It is not a typing or keyboarding class.

-eBooks101: There are thousands of eBooks available for you to borrow from the library through our R.E.A.D.S database for FREE!
-Library staff will introduce you to R.E.A.D.S. and offer device-specific instructions on how to download, so be sure to bring your eReader or laptop if you have one.
+R.E.A.D.S. eBooks: eREADER101: There are thousands of eBooks available for you to borrow from the library through our R.E.A.D.S database for FREE!
+Library staff will introduce you to R.E.A.D.S. and show you how to download books to your Kindle, Paperwhite, Nook or other eReader.
+Be sure to bring your eReader if you have one.

 i 101: Do you have or are you thinking about getting an iPad or iPhone?
 Come learn some of the basics.
 This roundtable will cover searching, installing and removing apps, creating folders and more.